MolCRAFT: Structure-Based Drug Design in Continuous Parameter Space: Methodology

 Thereby for \textit{receiver distribution} in Eq.~\ref{eq:receiver},

 where $ p_R\Big((\by^v)^{(d)}|\cdot\Big) = \sum_{k} p_O^v(k|\cdot) p_S^v\Big((\by^v)^{(d)} | k; \alpha\Big). $

-\paragraph{SE-(3) equivariance} We introduce a fundamental inductive bias for SBDD to BFN, \ie~the density should be invariant to translation and rotation of protein-molecule complex \cite{satorras2021n, xu2021geodiff, hoogeboom2022equivariant}, in the following proposition (proof in Appendix~\ref{sec:se3_inv}). \begin{proposition} Denote the SE-(3) transformation as $T_g$, the likelihood is invariant \emph{w.r.t.} $T_g$ on the protein-molecule complex: $p_\phi(T_g(\bm | \bp)) = p_\phi(\bm | \bp)$ if we shift the Center of Mass (CoM) of protein atoms to zero and parameterize the output network $\bPhi(\btheta, \bp, t)$ with an SE-(3) equivariant network. \end{proposition}
+\paragraph{SE-(3) equivariance} We introduce a fundamental inductive bias for SBDD to BFN, \ie~the density should be invariant to translation and rotation of protein-molecule complex \cite{satorras2021n, xu2021geodiff, hoogeboom2022equivariant}, in the following proposition (proof in Appendix~\ref{sec:se3_inv}). \begin{proposition} Denote the SE-(3) transformation as $T_g$, the likelihood is invariant \emph{w.r.t.} $T_g$ on the protein-ligand complex: $p_\phi(T_g(\bm | \bp)) = p_\phi(\bm | \bp)$ if we shift the Center of Mass (CoM) of protein atoms to zero and parameterize $\bPhi(\btheta, \bp, t)$ with an SE-(3) equivariant network. \end{proposition}